Mohamed11302/Mohamed11302/README.md

 - :student: Computer Science at [UCLM](https://www.uclm.es/)
 - :student: Big Data Analytics at [UC3M](https://www.uc3m.es/Inicio)
-- :technologist: Currently Research Software Engineer at [UCLM](https://air.esi.uclm.es/air/)
+- :technologist: Currently Software Engineer I at [Affirm](https://www.affirm.com/)
 - 🌱 I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.
 - ✉️ You can shoot me an email at mohamed.essalhi.ahamyan@gmail.com!
 I'll try to respond as soon as I can.
-- 📄 Please have a look at my [CV](https://drive.google.com/file/d/128FMvM_gtavpre9sIKHyu82i7_MZhVro/view?usp=sharing) for more details about me.
-I'm open to feedback and suggestions!
 <br>

 ## Tech Stack